unoplatform/uno.extensions/doc/Overview/Http/HttpOverview.md

 ...
 ```

-In this case, the `EndpointOptions` will be loaded from configuration section ChuckNorrisEndpoint.
+In this case, the `EndpointOptions` will be loaded from configuration section _ChuckNorrisEndpoint_.
 The configuration section could be defined as follows:

 ```json
 {